Pelagornis: Skull

-Like all members of the Pelagornithidae, P. sandersi had tooth-like or knob-like extensions of the bill's margin, called "pseudo-teeth," which would have enabled the living animal to better grip and grasp slippery prey.
-According to Ksepka, P. sandersis teeth "don’t have enamel, they don’t grow in sockets, and they aren’t lost and replaced throughout the creature’s life span."
-Unlike in its contemporary Osteodontornis but like in the older Pseudodontornis, between each two of Pelagorniss large "teeth" was a single smaller one.
+Like all members of the Pelagornithidae, P. sandersi had tooth-like or knob-like extensions of the bill's margin, called "pseudo-teeth", which would have enabled the living animal to grip and grasp slippery prey better.
+According to Ksepka, the teeth of P. sandersi "don't have enamel, they don't grow in sockets, and they aren't lost and replaced throughout the creature's life span."
+Unlike in its contemporary Osteodontornis but like in the older Pseudodontornis, Pelagornis had a single smaller "tooth" between each two large "teeth".
 The salt glands inside the eye sockets were extremely large and well-developed in Pelagornis.

 Postcranial skeleton

 Pelagornis differed from Dasornis and its smaller contemporary Odontopteryx in having no pneumatic foramen in the fossa pneumotricipitalis of the humerus, a single long latissimus dorsi muscle attachment site on the humerus instead of two distinct segments, and no prominent ligamentum collaterale ventrale attachment knob on the ulna.
-Further differences between Odontopteryx and Pelagornis are found in the tarsometatarsus: in the latter, it has a deep fossa of the hallux' first metatarsal bone, whereas its middle-toe trochlea is not conspicuously expanded forward.
+Further differences between Odontopteryx and Pelagornis are found in the tarsometatarsus; in the latter, it has a deep fossa in the first metatarsal bone of the hallux, whereas its middle-toe trochlea is not conspicuously expanded forward.
 From the humerus pieces of specimen LACM 127875, found in the Eo-Oligocene Pittsburg Bluff Formation near Mist, Oregon (United States), P. miocaenus differs in an external tuberosity that is not as much extended towards shoulder and that is separated from the elbow end by a wider depression.
 The head of the humerus is turned more to the inward side and the large protuberance found there is not as far towards the end.
 The Waipara River humerus mentioned above agrees with P. miocaenus in that respect.
 If the Oregon fossils are related to Cyphornis and/or Osteodontornis, and if the traits as found in P. miocaenus and the New Zealand specimen are apomorphic, the latter two may indeed be very close relatives.